-Learn how to develop/enhance power efficient device drivers for Linux systems.
+Learn how to develop and enhance power-efficient device drivers for Linux systems.

 Students are expected to provide their own computers for the class.